-- A/B split tests for content are now available for Facebook.
-Find out all the pros and cons.
+- A/B split tests for content are now available for Facebook, a step up after A/B split testing for Facebook ads.

 Creating social media content is a lot of work.
 You don’t know how your audience is reacting to content until you have published it.
 Which picture or call-to-action is performing can only be tested when you post similar content twice and then compare results.
 Sounds inefficient?
 It is!
 That’s why Facebook is rolling out A/B Split testing for Facebook posts.

 Why A/B Split Testing for content is amazing

 A/B Split testing is used everywhere in digital marketing, from landing page performance to Facebook creatives.
 These days a marketer cannot rely on aesthetics or best practice when it comes to planning a digital campaign.
 A good marketer proofs his content, subject lines and call-to-action buttons by running two campaigns alongside to each other and then switches the one with the poorer performance off.
 That way, only the best asset will be carried forward.
 Up until now, this was not possible for Facebook content but things are going to change.
 With the rollout of A/B content split testing Facebook enables marketers to test best performing pictures as well as copy with a small audience before pushing it out to a wider audience.